 Actions You Can Take From Here:

-- Click on any inventory item to see its variants, unit costs, SKUs, price, and current stock level.
+- Click on any inventory item to see its variants, unit type, unit costs, SKUs, price, and current stock level.

 - Click Actions > Transfer Inventory to move items individually or in bulk between locations.